children, young

-We provides specialist trauma-informed counselling and therapy for girls, young women and children aged 4 to 24 who have experienced rape, sexual abuse, sexual violence or related trauma at any point in their lives.
+We provide specialist, trauma-informed counselling and therapy for girls, young women and children aged 4 to 24 who have experienced rape, child sexual abuse, sexual violence or related trauma at any point in their lives.

 We know that with the right support, children and adults can find ways to re-build and move forward from the sexual violence they have endured.
 Our services provide a safe and structured space for recovery.